Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 30 meters

 This marine park has over 100 diving spots that are protected and untouched.
-When checking out the underwater view of La Dania’s Leap, you will be able to see the vertical drop off which is around 90 ft and 180 ft deep.
-When looking into the water there are beautiful soft corals, hard corals, and sponges, as well as many other tropical fish.
+When checking out the underwater view of La Dania’s Leap, you can see the vertical drop-off, which is around 90 ft and 180 ft deep.
+When looking into the water, there are beautiful soft corals, hard corals, sponges, and many other tropical fish.
 You’ll find snapper, goatfish, butterflyfish, nurse sharks, sea turtles, and more.
-Visit between September to December when the sea is the calmest.
+Visit between September and December when the sea is the calmest.

 18. Þingvellier, Iceland →